 helm repo add <helm_repository_name> http://<host>:<port>/repository/<nexus_repository_name>/ --username <username> --password <password>

 The below command will fetch the latest chart or with the version:

 1. helm fetch <helm_repository_name>/<chart_name> 2. helm fetch <helm_repository_name>/<chart_name> --version <chart_version>

-For example, NXRM has Helm proxy repository called
+For example, Nexus Repository has a Helm proxy repository called

 localhost:8081 where username is

 admin.
 You would like to add this repository to Helm client.
 Also, you would like to fetch the latest MySQL chart.
 To accomplish this, you would do the following:

 1. helm repo add nexusrepo http://localhost:8081/repository/helm-proxy/ --username admin --password admin 2. helm fetch nexusrepo/mysql

 If you want to fetch a chart with a specific version, just run it, like so: